tdrussell/qlora-pipe/README.md

 ```
 RTX 4000 series needs those 2 enviroment variables set.
 Other GPUs may not need them.

+## Parallelism
+Deepspeed handles pipeline- and data-parallelism.
 Set the --num_gpus flag to however many GPUs to want to use.
 The config option pipeline_stages determines the level of model parallelism.
 Then, the data parallelism is automatically set so that all GPUs are used.

 For example with 4 GPUs, and pipeline_stages=2, there are two data-parallel instances of the model, each divided across 2 GPUs, with the first half of the layers on one GPU and the second half on the other.

+The option gradient_accumulation_steps in the Deepspeed JSON config file determines the amount of pipelining when using pipeline parallelism (pipeline_stages>1).
+The higher the value, the more the GPUs can overlap computation.
+For example, with gradient_accumulation_steps=1, there is a single batch that gets passed between the GPUs forward, then in reverse for the backward pass.
+Only 1 GPU is active at a time, the others are idle.
+As gradient_accumulation_steps increases, you start pipelining multiple forward/backward batches.
+At the beginning and end of the step, some GPUs will always be idle.
+So as gradient_accumulation_steps approaches infinity, you approach 100% theoretical utilization.
+In practice, a value of 8 or so already gives good average utilization with 2 GPUs.
+With more GPUs, you may want to go higher.

 ## Dataset configuration
 There are 3 options for specifying the dataset.
 Set the dataset_type field to one of: